marcglasberg/blocsuperpowers.org/src/content/docs/overview.md

 With this setup:

 * `refreshPosts()` respects the throttle period.
-* `refreshPosts(force: true)` executes immediately and resets the throttle timer.
+* `refreshPosts(force: true)` runs immediately and resets the throttle timer.

 ### Sequential

-Use `sequential: sequential` to force method calls to execute one at a time, in order.
+Use `sequential: sequential` to ensure that method calls run one at a time, in the order they were called.

+Each call waits for the previous one to finish before starting.

 ```dart
 void processOrder(Order order) {